michaeldiguiseppi/java_curriculum_personal/Unit-2-Encapsulation/README.md

 ## Visibility

 In order to understand Encapsulation, you must know about the concept of _visibility_.
 Java allows you to define which classes, methods and variables are visible to which pieces of code.
-The 2 main visibilites you should start out with are:
+There are 3 key words that express the visibility of a method or field.

 - public
 - private
+- protected

 When a method / field is marked as `private`, only code _inside_ the class definition can see that method / field.

+Marking a method / field as `public` allows for code that is inside and outside the class definition to access that method / field.

+If a method / field is marked as `protected`, it can only be access by classes that extend / inherit to its class definition.
+This will be discuss in greater detail in the inheritance lesson.

-You can set the visibility of methods / properties like so:
+You can set the visibility of methods / fields like so:

 ```java
 private int count = 0;